NOTICE: Now Offering Video/Telephone Sessions for Clients

 I've hit the jackpot with life.
+By that, I mean that everything hard in my life helped me to learn, grow and get stronger.
+And the life lottery started out quick!
 My bio-dad died in a motorcycle crash when I was 3 years old.
-From this tragedy, Mom re-married my step-dad when I was six and we moved from the beaches of Del Mar, California, to a trailer court in the middle of the high desert.
+From this tragedy, my Mom married my step-dad when I was six and we moved from the beaches of Del Mar, California, to a trailer court in the middle of the high desert.
 I remember the drive because Tina, my cat, had kittens under the passenger seat in our 1969 convertible Camaro somewhere on Interstate 15 around Bakersfield.
 I grew up in a single-wide trailer in rural Utah and although we didn't have a lot, we always had enough (you're right, total cliché there).
 I didn't realize how humble my up-bringing was until many years later because it was just normal to me.
 It was normal, having to stock-pile wood if I didn't want to freeze in the High Desert winters.
 It was normal to dig a hole in the hard ground deep enough for a telephone pole that held the basketball hoop.
 It was normal to run amok from sun up to sun down with your moms instruction being, "be home before it gets dark".
 It was even normal (I hope you're sitting down), to drink water from a random house that had a green hose attached to it!
 Inside those years, I learned a lot of tough lessons that schooling never could teach - And because all the stories would never fit on this "about me" page, I hope it's enough to say that those experiences help me to be a competent (albeit blunt at times) therapist, today.

 What a wonderful thought it is that some of the best days of our lives haven't happened yet.